Home

 The first thing you need to understand is the concept of "edges."

-Skate wheels may look round, but they are said to have three "edges" — the top edge, the inside edge and outside edge.
+Skate wheels may look round, but in fact they have three "edges" — the top edge, the inside edge and the outside edge.

 • The top (or center) edge is the one that hits the ground when your skate is straight up and down.